ebayes/ParliamentGPT/README.md

 # 🏛 ParliamentGPT
-An open-source suite of tools to help lawmakers and non-profits improve productivity.
+An suite of GPT-based tools to help lawmakers and non-profits.

 ## 🎉 Features